Scholarships

 The Lewis H. Richardson Memorial Scholarship was created by the Honorable George L. Russell for students majoring in Education to encourage the development of future educators.

-• A Baltimore Metropolitan Area resident
+• a Baltimore Metropolitan Area resident;

-• A graduating senior at a Baltimore Metropolitan Area high school
+• a graduating senior at a Baltimore Metropolitan Area high school.

 • Graduating with at least a 2.5 cumulative grade point average (GPA) weighted on a 4.0 scale.